learn-co-curriculum/phase-0-html-document-structure-lab/README.md

 # Document Structure Continued

+## Learning Goals

+1. Recognize basic HTML document structure
+2. Recognize HTML comments
+3. Describe the `head` section and its contents
+4. Create an HTML document

-## Problem Statement
+## Introduction

 Every HTML document has a specific set of required tags.
-Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do and why they are useful and how they work in context to the modern web.
+Because these are required _every_ time we create a web page, it is valuable to gain a more in-depth understanding of what these tags do, why they are useful, and how they work in context to the modern web.

-In this lesson, we will be both reviewing what we have learned about a well formed HTML document and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.
+We will be both reviewing setting up well-formed HTML documents and expanding a bit on the `doctype`, `html` and `head` tags, as well as introducing how to add comments within our HTML code.

-## Objectives

-1. Reinforce our understanding of the basic HTML document structure
-2. Introduce HTML comments
-3. Expand our understanding of the `head` section and its contents
-4. Reinforce our understanding of document structure through creation

-## Reinforce Our Understanding Of The Basic HTML Document Structure
+## Recognize Basic HTML Document Structure

 Let's quickly review the bare essentials of an HTML document.
 In the provided `index.html` file, add the following tags: